Godsmith/trainfinity3/README.md

 ### Issues

-- Wagons going to steelworks are getting clogged up with steel without being able to leave it anywhere
 - Crash in set_new_curve_from_platform if platform has ceased to exist
 - Wagons fill from the wrong way around again
 - How to prevent the situation when, if a mine and the factory aligns, just create one